1. Make your own ice-lollies

 10. Plan ahead for future home and garden projects

-As summer begins to wind down, it is a perfect time to be on the lookout for season ending sales.
+As summer begins to wind down, it's the perfect time to be on the lookout for end of season sales.